Trans-Atlantic Slave Trade

 I give you here, my account of events that bring us forward …

-Continuing on from my accounts of Nuno Alvares Pereira in the 15th century, it is apparent that what was to infect the Kingdom of Portugal was an insatiable hunger for dominion of land, trade and people.
-This was indeed the ‘Golden Age’ in the eyes of many of its wealthy inhabitants and the desire was too great for their leaders to do anything but continue with their domination of the seas and insatiable desire for conquest.
+Continuing on from the accounts of Nuno Alvares Pereira in the 15th century, it is apparent that what was to infect the Kingdom of Portugal was an insatiable hunger for dominion of land, trade, and people.
+This was indeed the ‘Golden Age’ in the eyes of many of its wealthy inhabitants and the desire was too great for their leaders to do anything but continue with their domination of the seas and an insatiable desire for conquest.

 The two Maps below boldly display what was to be the very last depiction of the then widely known area called The Kingdom of Judah (Whidah) from whence came the kidnapped slaves on the Slave Coast.
-Further into the interior of Negroland and to the west as far as liberia, multiple millions of people where slaughtered, raped, tortured and sold into slavery, not only by the colonial slave traders themselves, but the very African people who had become their neighbors for several centuries beforehand.
+Further into the interior of Negroland and to the west as far as Liberia, multiple millions of people were slaughtered, raped, tortured and sold into slavery, not only by the colonial slave traders themselves but the very African people who had become their neighbors for several centuries beforehand.

 Many more than this dozen slaves are brought into Portugal over the ensuing 3 years, which is serving a need for the traders to reap profits from the buyers of the labor and at the same time establishing themselves as businessmen with the African Traders in Negroland.
 In 1444, de Freitas lands 235 kidnapped and enslaved Africans in Lagos.
 It is the first large group of African slaves brought to Europe.